Sylvia-Olliff/MinMinSweeper/README.md

 # MinMinSweeper
-A joint project with my girlfriend to recreate windows minesweeper but styled our way
+A joint project with my ex-girlfriend to recreate windows minesweeper but styled their way

+--ARCHIVED